-Some organic flower suppliers suggest that there isn’t a need to wash the flowers, as they have been grown organically and water can cause damage by making the petals stick together.
+Organic flower suppliers suggest that there isn’t a need to wash the flowers, as they have been grown organically and water can cause damage by making the petals stick together.
 Just brush off any little insect stowaways carefully with a paintbrush.

-Which flowers are poisonous
+Which Flowers are Poisonous